futurediffusion/Future-Fooocus/readme.md

 After Fooocus 2.3.0 you can also switch presets directly in the browser.
 Keep in mind to add these arguments if you want to change the default behavior:
 * Use `--disable-preset-selection` to disable preset selection in the browser.
 * Use `--always-download-new-model` to download missing models on preset switch.
-Default is fallback to `previous_default_models` defined in the corresponding preset, also see terminal output.

 ![image](https://github.com/lllyasviel/Fooocus/assets/19834515/d386f817-4bd7-490c-ad89-c1e228c23447)